mvtenorio/shopping-cart/README.md

 ## Testing

 The template I used comes preconfigured with Karma, Mocha and Chai for unit testing.
 It works very well.
-The only change I needed to make was dropping PhantomJS for Chrome Headless because then I could use promises and async/await syntax in my tests without a pollyfill.
+The only change I needed to make was dropping PhantomJS for Chrome Headless so I could use promises and async/await syntax in my tests without a pollyfill.

 ## Build Setup